LOADING ...

 Bắt đầu làm bài nào

-Well, once jolly swagmen* humping their swags
+Well, once jolly swagmen* went their swags

-These days, jolly junkies go on jags
+These days, junkies go on house-breaking jags

-and steal to buy the poison they
+and to buy the poison they need

-While the swaggie, he just a feed
+While the swaggie, he wanted a feed

 And come a-Waltzing Matilda with me?